Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

 \subsection{Stage 1: Probabilistic Tournament Modeling}

-The foundation of the STE framework is a well-calibrated model of the probabilistic tournament.
+The foundation of the STE framework is a model of the probabilistic tournament.
 Our goal is to learn a function that predicts the probability of $a$ defeating $b$ given a context $x$.
-We adopt a flexible modeling approach based on a context-conditioned version of the Bradley-Terry-Luce (BTL) model.
-We introduce a score function $s_\theta(a, x)$, parameterized by a neural network with parameters $\theta$, which represents the strength or aptitude of agent $a$ in context $x$.
-The probability of $a$ defeating $b$ in context $x$ is then modeled as:

-where $\sigma(z) = 1 / (1 + e^{-z})$ is the logistic function.
-The score function $s_\theta(a, x)$ can be implemented as a neural network that takes as input a representation of the agent $a$ (e.g., an embedding) and the context $x$ (e.g., a feature vector or text embedding).
+To avoid building transitivity into the method, the main specification uses an antisymmetric pairwise logit